freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 ### Notes

-- Acceptance Tests can be written in any language and run using various tools available that would take care of the infrastructure mentioned above e.g. Opening a browser, loading a page, providing the menthods to access elements on the page, assertion libraries and so on.
+- Acceptance Tests can be written in any language and run using various tools available that would take care of the infrastructure mentioned above e.g. Opening a browser, loading a page, providing the methods to access elements on the page, assertion libraries and so on.

 - Every time you write a piece of software that will be used again (even by yourself), it helps to write a test for it.
 When you yourself or another makes changes to this code, running the tests will ensure that you have not broken existing functionality.